ImFlog/schema-registry-plugin/README.md

 this will add a reference from a local file and inline it in the schema registry call.
 The addLocalReference calls can be chained.

+:warning: For now you cannot mix local and remote reference (parse order issues).
 :warning: The local reference is not yet supported for JSON and PROTOBUF.

 ### Register schemas